One simple mindset change will help you to develop strong family relationships!

 Before they even married, they wanted to remind themselves and others they were a team, facing the world together.
 When I asked my friend about it she described it this way,

 “Team Castro” provided us a grid with how to handle things in marriage.
 1) That we are teammates, not opponents 2) [Her husband] is designed and called to be the “captain” and lead our family 3) God is our ultimate authority or “coach” who sets our game plan in life as we do our best to follow it.

 Isn’t that a beautiful way to think of marriage?
-And as they are preparing to double the size of the team soon (twins!!!!), that picture will take on an even richer meaning.
+And now that they have doubled the size of their team (twins!!!!), that picture takes on an even richer meaning.
 More players, more positions, more love, more teamwork required.

 What would it look like if we had that same team mentality in our families and homeschools?
 How would it change the way we interact with one another?
 When things are difficult, how might it help us get through the hard times?